Sustainability is at the core of

 This Jervis Bay holiday house is set up for each guest before arrival, to optimise the internal temperature of the home based on the day’s weather.
 With the doors and louvres opened up and the fans on, even the most avid air-con users are surprised by how cool the shack stays thanks to this clever design.
 (Though of course, you always have the option to switch on the AC if you choose.)

 You’ll find a reusable tote bag in your welcome kit to use at the beach and for shopping trips during your stay.
 You won’t find any single-use plastics in our bathrooms.
 Our coffee pods are compostable, as is the stretch wrap in the kitchen from the fabulous Great Wrap.
+Oh and the welcome wine, always local.

 These small, conscious decisions help to make a large overall impact when it comes to balancing the carbon equation.
 You can strengthen these efforts by using water consciously during your stay, harnessing the bountiful sunshine to dry clothes and towels, using reef-safe sunscreen, and shopping locally during your time here.